-- -Using the loose parts available, tell your story - -Take a picture if you want to document it
+-Using the loose parts available, tell your story

+-Take a picture if you want to document it

+Stories and traditions about ourselves and our families reflect who we are and where we are from.
+Healthy communities recognize and respect the diversity of individuals and care for the local environment.
 Indigenous knowledge is passed down through oral history, traditions, and collective memory.
 Indigenous societies throughout the world value the well-being of the self, the land, spirits, and ancestors.